-On graduation, you will be creatively and technologically proficient with the ability to create and record professional quality sound and music in live, studio and broadcast environments.
+As a graduate, you'll be able to create and record professional quality music and sound in live, studio and broadcast environments.

-Career opportunities are available in a range of jobs in the broadcast and music industries including composition, location recording, sound design, tracklaying, editing and mixing.
+Career opportunities are available in the broadcast and music industries, involving composition, location recording, sound design, tracklaying, editing and mixing.